 An important thing to bear in mind is that different infections have different “window periods” when it comes to testing:

 - Chlamydia, trichomonas, and gonorrhoea can show as early as two weeks after exposure

-- HIV can show up as early as four weeks after exposure
+- HIV can show up as early as 45 days after exposure

 - Syphilis can show up 12 weeks after exposure